 Please note that we can also process tissue in other less common formats such as a full paraffin block or fresh frozen tissue.
 Please inquire for more details.

-SearchLight DNA™ can be ordered at the time of tumor sampling (aspiration or biopsy) or after results/cytology is returned.
+Searchlight DNA can be ordered at the time of tumor sampling (aspiration or biopsy) or after results/cytology is returned.
 Searchlight DNA can aid in diagnosis, prognosis, and/or treatment planning.
-It may help guide you in cases where treatment protocols are unclear/borderline or in cases where the veterinary team desires more data before recommending a course of treatment.
+It may help guide you in cases where treatment protocols are unclear/borderline, or in cases where the veterinary team desires more data before recommending a course of treatment.
 Identification of predictive genomic biomarkers associated with targeted therapies, description of the context in which those therapies may be effective, and provision of the evidence to support those associations can assist you in considering integration of targeted therapies into treatment protocols.
 It may also help guide you in cases that have ambiguous or unclear histopathology.
-When a patient’s disease progresses amid therapy or when a new metastatic lesion displays unexpected or bizarre behavior, SearchLight DNA™ can help identify new mutations that could provide additional biomarker associations to inform a patient’s evolving clinical management.
-SearchLight DNA™ can help inform clinical decision-making in these cases, but every case is unique and other cases in which this test is helpful may exist.
-To talk with someone at Vidium to determine if SearchLight DNA™ is right for your patient, please contact us.
+When a patient’s disease progresses amid therapy or when a new metastatic lesion displays unexpected or bizarre behavior, Searchlight DNA can help identify new mutations that could provide additional biomarker associations to inform a patient’s evolving clinical management.
+Searchlight DNA can help inform clinical decision-making in these cases, but every case is unique and other cases in which this test is helpful may exist.
+To talk with someone at Vidium to determine if Searchlight DNA is right for your patient, please contact us.

 Reports for SearchLight DNA tests are delivered 9–12 days from receipt of the sample at the Vidium genomics laboratory.
 SpotLight ePARR reports are delivered 5–7 days from sample receipt.

 Results from a SearchLight DNA test will be sent to your veterinarian in the form of a report 9–12 days from the time Vidium receives the sample in our genomics laboratory.
 Results from a SpotLight ePARR test will be delivered to your veterinarian 5–7 days from the time Vidium receives the sample.